 Memorial Hall, designed by Yost and Packard Architectural firm of Columbus, was constructed for $20,000 9 to honor Civil War veterans.
-4 It was dedicated on September 22, 1892 1 to the Grand Army of the Republic, the Women’s Relief Corps, American Expeditionary Forces and the Spanish-American War soldiers.
-The original deed from 1889 stated that the building could be used only for Union soldiers, their widows and orphans, and that it would contain a library and be a place for “relics of a patriotic nature.”
+4 It was dedicated to the Grand Army of the Republic, the Women’s Relief Corps, American Expeditionary Forces, and the Spanish-American War soldiers on September 22, 1892.
+1 The original deed from 1889 stated that the building could be used only for Union soldiers, their widows, and orphans and that it would contain a library and be a place for “relics of a patriotic nature.”
 9

 In 1905, a fire burned most of the structure that left only the front stone facade and tower, taking with it the Briggs Public Library.
 1 2 The building was soon rebuilt and used solely as a library.
 Memorial Hall also suffered from the Ohio River floods of 1913 and 1933 but no major damage was reported.
 4